wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 Check outcomes and monitoring information can be added to a person's due diligence summary through a due diligence update.
 Any of the following due diligence fields can be updated:

-- Due diligence level
+- Level
 - Identity
 - Political exposure
 - Sanctions
 - Material information

-The due diligence update doesn't need all of this information at once.
+Due diligence updates do not need to provide all information at once.
 Partial updates are also supported.
 In the due diligence update request, any undefined field within the five fields mentioned above will be ignored.
 For example, the following update request is valid:

 ```json
 {